Mazuh/RedTube-Wrapper/README.md

 a myriad of classes, exceptions, objects, requests etc.

 > Although I strongly recommend you to **step back** if **you're underage**
-> or you have reasons to believe **you're not allowed somehow** to see this project.
+> or you have reasons to believe that **you're not allowed somehow** to see this project.

 If you're planning to use this knowledge to create something dirty... well, you're naughty programmer, but have fun!
-Just follow the legal notice here below, it's very important to respect the companies and developers who worked _hard_ on that.
+Just follow the legal notices here below, it's very important to respect the companies and developers who worked _hard_ on that.